Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

-## 3. Evaluation of the display garbled circuit with `GCevaluator` to get the One time code to validate
+## 3. Evaluation of the display garbled circuits with `GCevaluator` to get the One time code to validate and check the transaction message

 First create a folder on which we will store the circuits.
 This folder will be mounted on the docker container to evaluate the two garbled circuits.

-ex: we create /tmp/evalcirc and then cd /tmp/evalcirc but you can chose a

-with the previous copied cids we create respectively the `pgarbled.pb.bin` and `packmsg.pb.bin` garbled circuits files in the folder below to evaluate them with the evaluator.
+with the previous copied cids we then create respectively the `pgarbled.pb.bin` and `packmsg.pb.bin` garbled circuits files in the folder previously created to evaluate them with the evaluator.

 ```sh
 IPFS_PATH=/tmp/ipfs $GO_IPFS_PATH cat QmcXBLtfPxWVPgfQm6tnzcBg7KvzN7b9nNpVB4JPtHQEww > pgarbled.pb.bin